A Lefschetz theorem for crystalline representations: A Lefschetz-style theorem for morphisms of Higgs bundles, after Arapura

-\begin{remark} We claim the nilpotence condition in Theorem \ref{thm:Ara} may be dropped.
-For any semistable Higgs bundle $(E,\theta)$ with trivial Chern classes, the limit $\lim\limits_{t\rightarrow 0}(E,t\theta)$ is a graded semistable Higgs bundle with trivial Chern classes.
-As the limit is graded, the Higgs field is nilpotent and hence Theorem \ref{thm:Ara} directly applies to this limit.
-By upper semicontinuity of cohomology, Theorem \ref{thm:Ara} in fact holds for $(E,\theta)$.
-Arapura's result also clearly holds over non algebraically closed fields. \end{remark}

-We use Theorem \ref{thm:Ara} to prove a Lefschetz theorem. \begin{setup} Let $Y/k$ be a smooth projective variety over a perfect field of characteristic $p$ and of dimension $d$.
+We use \autoref{thm:Ara} to prove a Lefschetz theorem. \begin{setup} Let $Y/k$ be a smooth projective variety over a perfect field of characteristic $p$ and of dimension $d\geq 2$.
 Let $S\subset Y$ be a simple normal crossings divisor (possibly empty).
-Let $D\subset Y$ be a smooth ample divisor that meets $S$ transversely and such that $\mathcal O(D-S)$ is also ample.
+Let $ D \subset Y$ be a smooth ample divisor that meets $S$ transversely and such that $\mathcal{O}(D-S)$ is also ample.
+Let $j\colon D\rightarrow Y$ denote the closed embedding.